-With 600 square miles, eight million people, and too many must-see sights to see, London can be formidable.
-On my last visit, I was up for the challenge.
-I blitzed the city from the second I arrived.
-After landing at Heathrow, I rode the Tube to my hotel, dropped off my bag, and hit the ground running.
+With 600 square miles, eight million people, and too many must-see sights to see in one visit, London can feel formidable to travelers.
+On one guidebook-updating trip, I had only a week to take in the city's key sights — but I was up for the challenge.
+I had no time to waste: After landing at Heathrow, I rode the Tube to my hotel, dropped off my bag, and hit the ground running.

 First I dashed to the Natural History Museum.
 Upon entering, I quickly remembered how much I love this place.
 In the main hall a sculpted Charles Darwin sat on his throne below a giant slice of sequoia.
-Rooms were closed not "for renovation," but because "we are evolving."
-Things were put in perspective: The elephant was big, but it looked like it could have been a dangling charm on the sperm whale's charm bracelet.
+A few rooms were closed not "for renovation," but because the museum was "evolving."
+The natural world was put in perspective: The elephant was big, but it looked like it could have been a dangling trinket on the sperm whale's charm bracelet.
 In the mineral vault, a chunk of Mars came with an explanation of how it got here.

 Next I popped into the always-thrilling Victoria and Albert Museum.
 It has always featured one of the world's top collections of decorative arts — vases, stained glass, jewelry, and fine furniture.
-But lately it's become a refuge for collections displaced by other museums.
-The Theatre Museum in Covent Garden closed a few years ago, and now its best stuff resides at the V&A. The Somerset House's dazzling Gilbert Collection — one of my favorite exhibits in London — was gone for years.
-Now its masterpieces — jeweled snuff boxes belonging to Peter the Great and the exquisite Grand Tour-era micromosaics of Rome — are well-displayed here at the V&A. And after the V&A, I ate dinner at my favorite pub — it was a super start to my visit.
+And after the V&A, I ate dinner at my favorite pub — it was a super start to my visit.

 Here are some tips I've learned over the years.
 Public transportation is the most efficient way to get around this huge city.
 For a week-long stay, spring for the Seven-Day Travelcard, which zips you to most of the top sights for one flat fee.
-For this visit, rather than spend £50 for a taxi from Heathrow to my South Kensington hotel, I paid about £30 for a seven-day Travelcard transit pass, which gave me unlimited Tube and bus rides for a week and covered my airport-into-town Tube ride.
+For this visit, rather than spend £60 for a taxi from Heathrow to my South Kensington hotel, I paid about £70 for a seven-day Travelcard transit pass, which not only covered my airport-into-town Tube ride, but gave me unlimited Tube and bus rides for a week.

 London is one of Europe's most expensive cities, and sightseeing can add up quickly.
 But many of the city's top museums are free (though donations are requested).
 These include the Victoria and Albert, British Library, British Museum, National Gallery, and Tate Modern.

 If you're having trouble fitting everything in, evenings can be a great time to sightsee.
-On any night of the week, you'll find some sight open until at least 8 or 9.
-During the height of summer, you can hang with waxy celebs at Madame Tussauds into the evening or whirl on the London Eye as late 9:30 any night.
+On any night of the week, you'll find some sights open until at least 8 or 9 p.m.

 A good itinerary shouldn't just cover the big sights.
-Remember?
-You're on vacation.
-Some of my favorite London experiences don't involve art, royalty, or artifacts; instead, they're about enjoying a picnic lunch while cruising the Thames; watching Londoners at play in Hyde Park; sipping afternoon tea at The Wolseley; or browsing through the street market in Notting Hill or Camden Town.
+You're on vacation, remember?
+Some of my favorite London experiences don't involve art, royalty, or artifacts; instead, they're about enjoying a picnic lunch while cruising the Thames, watching Londoners at play in Hyde Park, sipping afternoon tea at the Wolseley, or browsing the street markets in Notting Hill or Camden Town.

 In the evenings, take advantage of London's theater scene, which rivals Broadway in quality and usually beats it in price (try for discounted same-day tickets at the "tkts" booth in Leicester Square).
 Between high-energy musicals in the West End, cutting-edge plays starring A-list celebrities, and Shakespearean productions at the Globe, London's theater will have the perfect show for you.